SpongePowered/SpongeDocs/source/server/getting-started/launch-script.rst

 .. note::

-    The default minecraft server GUI console is disabled by Sponge, because it is very processor-intensive.
+    The default Minecraft server GUI console is disabled by Sponge, because it is very processor-intensive.

 .. warning::